 - and subsettings which define overruling settings for some users or computers, based on groups or Organizational Units (OU) from your Active Directory.
 If some or

 all computers are no longer domain joined, you do not have these groups and OUs to base subsettings on.

-Enter "Azure AD Connect".
-If your computers are Azure AD joined, or if your users connect an Office 365 mailbox (Azure AD workjoin), then Azure AD Connect can
+Enter "Azure AD Connector".
+If your computers are Azure AD joined, or if your users connect an Office 365 mailbox (Azure AD workjoin), then Azure AD Connector can

 be used to bind your settings to your Azure Active Directory to create subsettings based on Azure AD user or device groups.
-Azure AD Connect is part of your global
+Azure AD Connector is part of your global

 settings, as shown below:

 Setting up the connector provides the following benefits::

 - Azure AD user and device groups can be used for subsettings

 - Azure groups "Global Administrators" and "Device Administrators" ("Azure AD joined device local administrator") are correctly detected and the tray icon will appear red